kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Train Test Split in Practice

-Hold out unseen data.
+Hold out unseen data
-Fix random state.
+Fix random state
 Protect evaluation integrity

 > Splitting data into training and test sets is crucial for honest evaluation.
 Testing on data the model has already seen gives falsely optimistic performance estimates that won't hold in production.